Homeify/Home-management-platform/README.md

     python manage.py runserver
     ```
     Open server in a browser (optional). <br>
-    _To access admin pannel (contains info about all modules) access /admin from django server and add admin credentials._
+    _To access adminhomeify pannel (contains info about all modules) access /admin from django server and add admin credentials._
 #### Open frontend app
 5. ```sh
     cd frontend